This item has been sold, but you can get on the Waitlist to be notified if another example becomes available, or purchase a digital scan.

 Carriage Making Mecca

-This view emerged at the height of Amesbury's prominence as a carriage manufacturing center, a fact underscored by the more than 40 here named businesses dedicated to that industry.
-Carriage making in Amesbury began in 1853, when Jacob R. Huntington (1829 - 1908), considered the father of the Amesbury Carriage, starting a small factory.
-It is estimated that by 1890, when this view was issued, more than 10,000 Amesbury shops and factories were involved in the carriage trade.
-The success of the Amesbury Carriage is based upon a grass-roots cottage industry, built upon the collaboration of many small shops, rather than dominant large-scale manufactories - although to be sure these existed too.
-Many of these old carriage factories still stand and today Amesbury hosts the 'Amesbury Carriage Museum.'
+This view emerged at the height of Amesbury's prominence as a carriage manufacturing center, a fact underscored by the more than 40 named businesses dedicated to that industry.
+Carriage making in Amesbury began in 1853, when Jacob R. Huntington (1829 - 1908), considered the father of the Amesbury Carriage, started a small factory.
+It is estimated that by 1890 when this view was issued, more than 10,000 Amesbury shops and factories were involved in the carriage trade.
+The success of the Amesbury Carriage is based upon a grass-roots cottage industry, built upon the collaboration of many small shops rather than dominant large-scale manufactories - although, to be sure, these existed too.
+Many of these old carriage factories still stand, and today, Amesbury hosts the 'Amesbury Carriage Museum.'

 American Bird's-Eye City Views